mqSociology/underthehood/content/docs/_index.md

 **For new website content creators** who haven't used github, gitbash, and Markdown before, it is recommended you read through each of the pages under the Getting Started menu tab on the left first.

+**At the very least** it is recommended that you look at the Introduction page under the Getting Started tab on the left.
+This page will outline which programs you will need to get started and which packages for RStudio you will need.